 MELODY G. MOORE, Actor, Member of the Board of TheatreXP, Inc.

 Melody, who hails from Oregon, has acted most of her life, but really hit her stride in Key West, where she has been on stage for Fringe Theater, the Red Barn Theatre, TheatreXP, and others.
 She has tackled some of the most difficult roles for women, include a stellar turn as Blanche DuBois in the Summer Stage production of A Streetcar Named Desire, and as Nurse Ratched in One Flew Over The Cuckoo's Nest.
-She has also created roles for XP's productions of Person of Interest, The Poetry of Hearts, and The Return.
-Her first play, One Saturday Night, will be produced as part of Fresh Ink Shorts in this year's Summer Stage.
+She has also created roles for XP's productions of Person of Interest, The Poetry of Hearts, The Return, and Under The Hunter's Moon.
+Her first play, One Saturday Night, was produced as part of Fresh Ink Shorts in last year's Summer Stage.